push989/databox-collector/README.md

 - Integrate with a proper message queue system (BullMQ for example) to be able to share the jobs between several processor instances with job distribution, failure handling etc. - allows for better scaling
 - Use elasticsearch to store logs
 - Add a request retry mechanism for http errors in case a service is temporarily down
 - If the expected traffic is high, consider adding a local database to store the retrieved metrics and push them to Databox periodically in chunks.
+Could store erroneous metrics as well for further retrying.
+- Improve upon the configurability of the service, add a client entity so that each client can configure and save which metrics should be integrated.